Chickenpox

-Chickenpox, also known as varicella (/ˌværɪˈsɛlə/ VARR-iss-EL-ə), is a highly contagious disease caused by varicella zoster virus (VZV), a member of the herpesvirus family.
+Chickenpox, also known as varicella (/ˌværɪˈsɛlə/ VARR-iss-EL-ə), is a highly contagious, vaccine-preventable disease caused by varicella zoster virus (VZV), a member of the herpesvirus family.
 The disease results in a characteristic skin rash that forms small, itchy blisters, which eventually scab over.
 It usually starts on the chest, back, and face.
 It then spreads to the rest of the body.
 The rash and other symptoms, such as fever, tiredness, and headaches, usually last five to seven days.
 Complications may occasionally include pneumonia, inflammation of the brain, and bacterial skin infections.
 The disease is usually more severe in adults than in children.

-Chickenpox is an airborne disease which easily spreads via human-to-human transmission, typically through the coughs and sneezes of an infected person.
+Chickenpox is an airborne disease that easily spreads via human-to-human transmission, typically through the coughs and sneezes of an infected person.
 The incubation period is 10–21 days, after which the characteristic rash appears.
 It may be spread from one to two days before the rash appears until all lesions have crusted over.
 It may also spread through contact with the blisters.
 Those with shingles may spread chickenpox to those who are not immune through contact with the blisters.
 The disease can usually be diagnosed based on the presenting symptom; however, in unusual cases it may be confirmed by polymerase chain reaction (PCR) testing of the blister fluid or scabs.
 Testing for antibodies may be done to determine if a person is immune.
 People usually only get chickenpox once.
 Although reinfections by the virus occur, these reinfections usually do not cause any symptoms.